Actipro/WPF-Controls/Documentation/topics/shell/shell-objects-framework/custom-shell-objects.md

 ---
 # Custom Shell Objects

 The built-in Windows shell functionality can be customized/extended.
-Or in other cases, completely custom shell objects and services can be written to support non-Windows shells (i.e., a remote file system in a FTP client).
+Or in other cases, completely custom shell objects and services can be written to support non-Windows shells (i.e., a remote file system for an FTP client).

 ## Customizing the Windows Shell

-The built-in [WindowsShellService](xref:ActiproSoftware.Shell.WindowsShellService) class interacts with the Windows shell, attempting to return the same data you find in Windows Explorer.
+The built-in [WindowsShellService](xref:ActiproSoftware.Shell.WindowsShellService) class interacts with the Windows shell, attempting to return the same data you find in **Windows Explorer**.

 There may be cases where you wish to filter out certain shell objects, change certain shell object properties, etc. from what is returned by default.
 In these cases, you need to make a class that inherits [WindowsShellService](xref:ActiproSoftware.Shell.WindowsShellService) and set the new instance to your shell UI control's [DefaultShellService](xref:@ActiproUIRoot.Controls.Shell.ShellTreeListBox.DefaultShellService) property.